When Man’s Best Friend Becomes Therapeutic

 Pet Therapy, also called “Animal-Assisted Therapy,” is a form of therapy that involves animals for treatment.
 The treatment is centered on helping patients recover from social, emotional, physical, and cognitive problems.

-As a multifaceted Home Care in Brewster, New York, Sage Home Care is pleased to make Pet Therapy available to all clients who could be needing it!
+As a multifaceted Home Care in Wilton and the nearby area, Sage Home Care is pleased to make Pet Therapy available to all clients who could be needing it!
 With this type of treatment, clients can marvel at plentiful benefits such as:

 - Improvement of social interactions